 You do this in the same way you would look for any job.
-Check newspapers and the internet for job advertisements, or contact employers directly and ask if they would be willing to employ you as an apprentice/trainee.
+Check newspapers and the internet for job advertisements, or contact employers directly and ask if they’d be willing to employ you as an apprentice or trainee.

-Once you have found employment, your employer will need to register you through an Australian Apprenticeship Centre (AAC).
+Once you’ve found employment, your employer will need to register you through an Australian Apprenticeship Centre (AAC).
 They can find their nearest AAC by calling 1800 639 629 or going to the Australian Apprenticeship Centre website.